Verifying your installation

 If Anaconda is installed and working, this will display a list of

-installed packages and their versions.
+installed packages and their versions. - Enter the command

-• Open Anaconda Navigator with the command anaconda-navigator.
+.
 If Anaconda is installed properly, Anaconda Navigator will open.